Updated: 1/24/2021 | Leggings That Don’t Pill

 We recommend going for Luxtreme, Nulux or Everlux fabrics if you hate pilling.
 These fabrics are more durable, high-performance, sweat-wicking and are leggings that don’t pill.

-Use code SCHIMIGGY for 20% off at Wolven Threads.
+Use code SCHIMIGGY for 20% off at Wolven.

 #15 Yoga Democracy

 We absolutely love Yoga Democracy.
 Their prints and designs are so beautiful.
-Their fabric is soft and offers a bit of shine.
-Their slick fabric qualifies them for leggings that don’t pill.
+Their fabric is soft, stretchy and eco-friendly.

 Things you should really take into account when purchasing activewear are fabric material and sizing.
 There are certain brands that I only shop for leggings and other brands where I shop only for bras.